x

 Parson followed up with, "has your growth been consistent and what are some ways that you are challenged?"

-"I'm fighting I'm robbing; I'm shooting,” said Parson referring to the crimes he started committing when he was just 14-years-old.
+"I'm fighting I'm robbing; I'm shooting,” said Parson referring to the crimes he started committing when he was just 14 years old.
 "I was either staying on the bus, or I was staying at some of my friends' houses."

 Back then there were frequent trips to Seattle's Central District.

-He says there was also a time on Cherry Street when he became the target.
+Parson said there was also a time on Cherry Street when he became the target.

 His violent path led him to prison.